-High-growth countries (Indonesia and Türkiye) For information about Nippon Paint Gr growth stategy for high-growth countries (Indonesia -Decorative paints market
+High-growth countries (Indonesia and Türkiye) For information about Nippon Paint Group's responses and actions an growth strategy for high-growth countries, see "Growth Strategy Deploy in High-Growth Countries (Indonesia and Türkiye)" on page 65.

-Strong growth continues driven by GDP growth, urbanization and government economic stimulus policies to increase with GDP growth (See Figure 2). been growing steadily (See Figures 4 and 5).
-In line with this trend, growth is projected in the
+Strong growth continues driven by GDP growth, urbanization and government economic stimulus policies to increase with GDP growth (See Figure 2).

-The urbanization rates in Indonesia and Türkiye In addition, the urbanization rates in these countries are expected to increase further, similar to the situation in China, to 63% and 80%, respectively, in 2030 (See Figure 1).
+The urbanization rates in Indonesia and Türkiye countries are expected to increase further, similar to the situation in China, to 63% and 80%, respectively, in 2030 (See Figure 1).

-In Indonesia, paint demand is expected to grow further driven by the government's stimulus measures, including infrastructure relocation project.
+In Indonesia, paint demand is expected to grow further driven by the government's stimulus measures, including infrastructure investments accompanying the capital city relocation project.
 In Türkiye, market growth is expected to continue despite the high inflation caused by the depreciation of the Turkish lira against major currencies.
-In addition, renovation and repair demand is expected
+In addition, renovation and repair demand is expected premium market, on top of growth already taking place in the economy and standard markets.
+In addition, we expect growth of per capital paint consumption in these countries.